-Senior accountants manage other accountants and keep their company’s financial records organized and up to date.
+Senior accountants manage other accountants and keep their company's financial records organized and up to date.
 Attention to detail is imperative for these senior-level employees, as are math and organization skills.
-Most senior accountants have a graduate degree in accounting and several years of experience as non-managerial accountants.
+Most senior accountants hold a graduate degree in accounting and several years of experience as non-managerial accountants.

 - Senior Auditor

 Auditing is the branch of accounting that investigates organizations for mismanagement of funds.
 Senior auditors manage staff auditors and oversee the entire auditing process for different companies, including analyzing statements for errors, omissions, and other discrepancies.
 Most corporations prefer to hire senior auditors with a master's degree in accounting, business, or a related field.